Who We Are

 Cervical cancer doesn’t have to be a death sentence.
 In fact, it doesn’t have to exist at all.

-We also work with school and indigenous communities to enhance and protect women’s health through the Australian Cervical Cancer Foundation Health Promotion Charitable Trust.
-Given indigenous women are 3.5 times more likely to die from cervical cancer than those in the general community, this work is particularly important.
+We are also working with indigenous communities to enhance and protect these women facing higher disadvantage.
+It is a sad and unacceptable reality that in Australia indigenous women are 3.5 times more likely to die from cervical cancer than those in the general community.